reframejs/reframe/readme.md

    <br/>
    Apps without interactive views.
    (The DOM is static and the browser loads no JavaScript.)
- - **Hybrid apps**
+ - **Hybrid apps** :tm:
    <br/>
-   Apps that have interactive pages as well as non-interative pages.
+   Apps that have both: Modern interactive pages :sparkles: as well as good ol' 1998 non-interative pages :floppy_disk:.

 Choosing the type of your app is only a matter of setting the page config options `htmlStatic` and `domStatic`.
 (Explanation at [Usage Manual - `domStatic` & `htmlStatic`](/docs/usage-manual.md#domstatic--htmlstatic).)

+> Reframe is the only framework that supports every type of web apps.

+Instead of learning different frameworks for different types of apps, learn Reframe to be able to write any type of web app.

+> Learn once, write any app.

+###### Hybrid apps :tm:

+In general:
+ - **Interactive** views are **difficult** to implement **but powerful**.
+ - **Non-interactive** views are considerably **easier** to implement.

+This leads us to:

+> The **non-interactive-by-default approach**: Whenever possible, implement features with non-interative views.

+With Reframe you can write a hybrid app that has only few interactive views while the rest is non-interactive.

+> Hybrid apps allow you to follow the non-interactive-by-default approach.

+Reframe is the only framework that supports hybrid apps and they are the future of web development.

 <br/>
 <br/>